ITINERARY FOR BAVARIA

-Whether you want charming cities, towns, and villages or want to spend some time in nature, hiking, swimming, and doing other outdoor sports, Bavaria has it all.
+Whether you want charming cities, towns, and villages or want to spend some time in nature, hiking, swimming, and doing other outdoor sports, Bavaria has it all (at least almost).
+I love exploring this part of Germany and adding different activities whenever I visit.

-This Bavaria itinerary is perfect to plan your trip and find out about the best things to do and see in Southern Germany.
-I have another post about the most beautiful places in Bavaria.
+This Bavaria itinerary is perfect to plan your trip and find out about the best things to do and see.
 However, visiting all these places would mean spending around 3 weeks in Bavaria – at least.
-I am aware that not all of us can spend so long in only this part of Germany
+I am aware that not all of us can spend so long in only this part of Germany.
+In this post, I also share travel tips for your Bavaria trip.

 So, whether you are in Bavaria for 3 days, 5 days, 7 days, or 10 days, this itinerary will help you find the best places to visit in Bavaria if you stay less than 3 weeks.